futureversecom/paddi/README.md

-# ASM-Core-Protocol (ACP) Demo
+# ASM AI Protocol Demo

-Welcome to the open-source repository for Paddi, powered by Altered State Machine Protocol and The Root Network.
+Welcome to the open-source repository for Paddi, powered by Altered State Machine AI Protocol and The Root Network.
 Our mission is to make it easy for developers to start with Paddi, extend the game and showcase what’s possible.
 Success for us means the community & game studios are using this demo to build their own experiences and learn.

 This monorepo contains everything that is needed to build a gamified AI experience, run intelligence mining at scale via smart-contracts and AWS infrastructure and render that in a game engine.
 The only missing component from the repo is chain-sync service, which is an internal service similar to [Alchemy Webhooks](https://www.alchemy.com/overviews/what-is-a-webhook) that is used to listen to contract events.